gusaaaaa/scraper-tcr/README.md

 To run
 ======

-To list this week's normatives:
+To list this week's decisions:

 ```
 bundle exec ruby scraper.rb
 ```

-To list normatives from a specific date until today:
+To list decisions from a specific date until today:

 ```
 bundle exec ruby scraper.rb 01/01/2014